-- 7.1 In respect of exchange of information between the Licensing Authority and the Gambling Commission under Sections 29 and 30 of the Gambling Act and the exchange of information under Section 350 of the Act with the other persons listed in Part 1 of Schedule 6 of the Act, the Licensing Authority will act in accordance with the provisions of the Gambling Act 2005 and the Data Protection Act 1998 (or any replacement legislation concerning data protection).
-The Licensing Authority will have regard to any guidance issued by the Gambling Commission and / or Secretary of State on this matter.
-Should any protocols be established as regards the exchange of information with other bodies then they will be made available. - 7.2 Details of those persons making representations in relation to applications will ordinarily be made available to applicants to allow mediation to take place if appropriate, and, in the event of a hearing being held, will form part of a public document.
-Anyone making representations or applying for the review of a premise licence will be informed that their details will be disclosed save in exceptional circumstances. - 7.3 If a person feels unable to make a representation on their own behalf then that person should consider approaching another relevant body such as the Police, if for example that person has concerns about the gambling at the premises being a source of crime or disorder.
+- 9.1 In respect of exchange of information between the Authority and the Gambling Commission under Sections 29 and 30 of the Gambling Act and the exchange of information under Section 350 of the Act with the other persons listed in Part 1 of Schedule 6 of the Act, the Authority will act in accordance with not only the provisions of the Gambling Act 2005 but also the Data Protection Act 2018 and The General Date Protection Regulation.
+The Authority will have regard to any guidance issued by the Gambling Commission and / or Secretary of State on this matter.
+Should any protocols be established as regards the exchange of information with other bodies then they will be made available. - 9.2 Details of those persons making representations in relation to applications will ordinarily be made available to applicants to allow mediation to take place if appropriate, and, in the event of a hearing being held, will form part of a public document.
+Anyone making representations or applying for the review of a premise licence will be informed that their details will be disclosed save in exceptional circumstances.

+9.3 If a person feels unable to make a representation on their own behalf then that person should consider approaching another relevant body such as the Police, if for example that person has concerns about the gambling at the premises being a source of crime or disorder.

-Section 8 Administration, Exercise and Delegation of Functions
+10 Administration, Exercise and Delegation of Functions

-- 8.1 Under the Act all decisions relating to Premises Licences, Temporary Use Notices, Occasional Use Notices and the granting of permits for gaming machines and prize gaming are to be exercised by the Licensing Committee of the Authority unless such decisions are delegated to Officers of the Licensing Authority. - 8.2 Appreciating the need to provide a speedy, efficient and cost effective service to all and in line with the Act it is proposed that the Licensing Committee will delegate certain decisions and functions and will establish a number of sub-committees to deal with them. - 8.3 Further, with many of the decisions and functions under the Act being administrative in nature it is proposed that the granting of non-contentious applications, including for example those licences and permits where no representations have been made, are delegated to the Licensing Authority's Licensing Officers.
-It is proposed that all matters dealt with by officers will be reported for information and comment to the following meeting of the Licensing Committee. - 8.4 The table shown at Part D sets out the scheme of delegation of decision making and functions of the Licensing Committee, Sub-Committee and officers. - 8.5 This form of delegation will be without prejudice to officers referring an application to a Sub-Committee, or to a Sub-Committee referring an application to the full Committee, if considered appropriate in the circumstances of a particular case.
+- 10.1 Under the Act all decisions relating to Premises Licences, Temporary Use Notices, Occasional Use Notices and the granting of permits for gaming machines and prize gaming are to be exercised by the Licensing Committee of the Authority unless such decisions are delegated to Officers of the Authority. - 10.2 Appreciating the need to provide a speedy, efficient and cost effective service to all and in line with the Act it is proposed that the Licensing Committee will delegate certain decisions and functions and will establish a number of sub-committees to deal with them. - 10.3 Further, with many of the decisions and functions under the Act being administrative in nature it is proposed that the granting of non-contentious applications, including for example those licences and permits where no representations have been made, are delegated to the Authority's Licensing Officers.
+It is proposed that all matters dealt with by officers will be reported for information and comment to the following meeting of the Licensing Committee. - 10.4 The table shown at Part D sets out the scheme of delegation of decision making and functions of the Licensing Committee, Sub-Committee and officers. - 10.5 This form of delegation will be without prejudice to officers referring an application to a Sub-Committee, or to a Sub-Committee referring an application to the full Committee, if considered appropriate in the circumstances of a particular case.

-Section 9 Licensing Committee and Hearings
+11 Licensing Committee and Hearings

-9.1 The Authority's Licensing Committee is composed of a membership between 10 and 15 Councillors.
-The Committee will be responsible for discharge by the Licensing Authority of the licensing functions under the Act.
+11.1 The Authority's Licensing Committee is composed of a membership between 10 and 15 Councillors.
+The Committee will be responsible for discharge by the Authority of the licensing functions under the Act.